 Get your family, friends or your neighborhood involved with this one.
 Trunk or treats are a great way to introduce Halloween to your kiddo in a non-scary way.
 Not only is it a controlled environment but you can also choose what time to start and end.
 All of the cars are lined up, they know exactly who these people are, or at least they've seen them before, and they can get their treats without getting exhausted and grumpy.
 All that's left to do is decide on the theme of your car's decor!

 3. Scare-free Halloween party

-Following the same idea as trunk or treats, a not-so-scary party is another great way to celebrate Halloween without the scares.
+Following the same idea as trunk or treats, a not-so-scary party is among the best Halloween activities for toddlers.
 You can plan a dance party with Halloween-themed music, a movie marathon (with appropriate Halloween movies, of course), apple bobbing and even go for a costume contest.
 Of course, this could be a winner for the sweetest costume and not exactly the scariest.

 4. Bake Halloween treats

 Cue their excitement all fall long, with baking special Halloween treats together.
 Get your little one involved in the decorating or mixing.
 They'll be happy licking the frosting off of their fingers and you'll be making some great memories.
 Either way, if you use cookie cutters and let them get familiar with different Halloween-themed shapes, it'll be one more way they can associate something happy and fun with spooky images.